 J ust a few weeks ago, I sat at my desk on the phone with a trip leader discussing an upcoming mission trip.
 At the time, cases of Covid-19 (the novel coronavirus) hadn’t been confirmed in the United States, and the thought that this trip might not happen was unimaginable.
 Now that trip and many others have been postponed or canceled.
-But a cancelled mission trip doesn’t mean a cancelled mission.
+But a canceled mission trip doesn’t mean a canceled mission.
 There’s still a number of ways that you can join in God’s mission if you have to cancel your mission trip.

 As we practice social distancing in our local communities, people are coming up with all kinds of ways to “meet” virtually.
 From church on Facebook Live, to happy hour on Hangouts, we’re being creative to keep our communities connected, and we can use that same creativity to stay connected to our mission partners.

 Here are 6 great ways to stay #onmission, even when you have to cancel your mission trip.